NigelDcruz/how-to-compile-sass/README.md

 ```
 sass --watch style.scss:style.css
 ```
-**In a real world scenario** where you have multiple/seperate scss files for different components (eg: header.scss, slider.scss, main.scss, footer.scss) you normally watch the folder that contains these files.
+**In a real-world scenario** where you have multiple/separate scss files for different components (eg: header.scss, slider.scss, main.scss, footer.scss) you normally watch the folder that contains these files.
 For example, if you have a folder named SASS which contains all your .scss files (eg: theme/sass)
 ```
 sass --watch theme/sass:public/stylesheets